-11. Examine payroll records and minutes for the year to determine whether any payments have been made to employees which may constitute bonuses, advances, or gifts.
+12. Examine payroll records and minutes for the year to determine whether any payments have been made to employees which may constitute bonuses, advances, or gifts.

-I inspected the records for the year and noted no instances that indicated payments to employees that would constitute bonuses, advances or gifts.
+I inspected the records for the year and noted no instances that indicated payments to any Council personnel which would constitute bonuses, advances, or gifts.